awsdocs/elb-network-load-balancers-user-guide/doc_source/create-target-group.md

 After you create a target group, you can add tags\.

-To route traffic to the targets in a target group, create a TCP listener and specify the target group in the default action for the listener\.
+To route traffic to the targets in a target group, create a listener and specify the target group in the default action for the listener\.
 For more information, see [Listener Rules](load-balancer-listeners.md#listener-rules)\.

 You can add or remove targets from your target group at any time\.
 For more information, see [Register Targets with Your Target Group](target-group-register-targets.md)\.
 You can also modify the health check settings for your target group\.
 For more information, see [Modify the Health Check Settings of a Target Group](target-group-health-checks.md#modify-health-check-settings)\.